NTS Thesis Guide

-To insure that no one shall waiver from the focus required to master your subject major, all students will be required to use a title that focuses on the subject major.
+To ensure that no one shall waiver from the focus required to master your subject major all students will be required to use a title that focuses on the subject major.

 Example: if a Theology major, your title could be: “An Exhaustive Review of the Predominate Aspects of Theology”.

 Your paper will involve research to uncover every major aspect of your major.
-Your presentation will involve references and footnotes to support your findings.
+Your presentation will include references and footnotes to support your findings.

-A good methodology is to first brainstorm and prepare an outline of the overall subject matter.
+An excellent methodology is first to brainstorm and prepare an outline of the overall subject matter.
 Then do data gathering about your subject.
 Research to find a primary book that expertly focuses on your subject matter.
 The outline organizes your overall study.
 The primary book provides focused study.
-Your outline organizes your research, it is the skeleton onto which you will hang all important details involving your subject. with references and footnotes.
+Your outline organizes your research, and it is the skeleton onto which you will hang all-important details involving your subject. with references and footnotes.
 You will later use the outline to write your paper.